Tommertom/coderBOT/docs/business-pitch.md

 Modern developers face a critical productivity challenge:

-- **AI coding assistants are powerful** - GitHub Copilot, Claude, and Cursor can dramatically accelerate development
+- **AI coding assistants are powerful** - GitHub Copilot CLI, Claude AI, Google Gemini, and Cursor can dramatically accelerate development
 - **But they're trapped on your desktop** - You can't access them when you're away from your workstation
 - **Remote development is clunky** - SSH, VPNs, and desktop remoting are slow, complex, and often blocked on mobile networks
 - **Collaboration is fragmented** - Sharing terminal sessions and outputs requires screenshots, copy-paste, and screen sharing tools